First timer

 What a friend who lives here would tell you

-Regios and norteños love their region and are baffled by the fear.
-The honest version they’d give you: the violence is real but it’s targeted and geographic, not random and everywhere.
-Nobody’s coming for the tourist eating cabrito on a Tuesday.
-Just don’t go looking for the party that isn’t yours, don’t drive the back roads at night, and don’t wander border zones on foot after dark.
-Do that, and Monterrey and the canyon are as normal a trip as anywhere.
+Regios and norteños love their region and are genuinely baffled by the fear.
+Here’s the honest version they’d give you over a Tuesday cabrito: the violence is real but it’s targeted and geographic, not random and everywhere.
+Nobody is coming for the tourist photographing the Faro lighthouse in Mazatlan or riding the cable car over Divisadero.